All you need to make a green screen video is a smartphone, a cloth, some video editing software, and a few tips and tricks.

 Blue screen backdrops are also available, but they can cause problems if the person on camera has blue eyes or clothes.

-If you don’t want to mess around with hanging a cloth, a collapsible panel is a nice option.
+If you don’t want to mess around with hanging a cloth, a collapsible green screen panel is a nice option.

 Since it’s not too big (5′ x 7′), it’s perfect for when you need to travel for a shoot.
-We’ll discuss shadows more when we get into lighting, but for now, remember to stand as close to the backdrop as you can without casting a shadow on it.
+We’ll discuss shadows and more when we get into lighting.
+But for now, remember to stand as close to the backdrop as you can without casting a shadow on it.
 This is usually around two or three feet.
-Also make sure to keep your hands close to your body.
+Also, make sure to keep your hands close to your body.
 Any part of your arm or hand that extends past the backdrop will look cut off in your final video.

 Step 2: Pick your camera